Course Number and Title: MAT 282 Calculus II

 - Apply differential and integral calculus techniques to parametric and polar equations and investigate their graphs.

-- Graph parametric and polar equations, including conic sections.
+- Graph parametric and polar equations.

 - Apply differentiation and integration techniques to parametric and polar equations.

 - Find the slope of a tangent line, area of a region, and arc length of a curve determined by parametric and polar coordinates.

 - Convert equations in polar or parametric form to rectangular form and vice versa.

 - Solve problems involving infinite sequences and series.